Skip to main content

 Eligibility

-Employees who wish to participate in a HSA must be enrolled in a high deductible health plan, such as BlueEdge High Deductible, cannot be enrolled in Medicare, cannot be claimed as a dependent on another person's tax return, and cannot be enrolled in any other non-qualified medical plan.
+Employees who wish to participate in an HSA must be enrolled in a high deductible health plan, such as BlueEdge High Deductible, cannot be enrolled in Medicare, cannot be claimed as a dependent on another person's tax return, and cannot be enrolled in any other non-qualified medical plan.

 Plan Details

-HSA's are not use-it-or-lose-it plans.
+HSAs are not use-it-or-lose-it plans.
 The contributions you make to the account rollover year to year and are yours to take with you if you leave the university.
 The HSA is not pre-funded.
 You use what is available in the account after it has been deposited.
 HSA participants can use the funds beyond medical expenses for such items as COBRA premiums, long-term care insurance and Medicare insurance premiums including A, B, C, and D products.

 Account Management